 If you are an employee who has received information about sexual misconduct, relationship violence, stalking, or gender harassment, you must contact the Title IX coordinator.
 (Evergreen employees are all considered Responsible Employees.)

 If you are a member of the campus community who has experience harm or harassment from a student, contact the Director of Student Conduct.

 If you're having problems in your program and don't feel comfortable talking to your faculty, visit Academic Advising.
 If it's early enough, you might be able to switch, otherwise, we can help you with coping strategies.

 If you're having issues with your faculty, find out your options.

 Contact Access Services if you need assistance with accommodations for a disability.

-If you're having roommate trouble on campus, see the Campus Housing Dispute Resolution and Conduct Procedures.
-Depending on your situation, you may be able to work with your RA, go to mediation, or file a grievance.
+Having roommate trouble on campus?
+Visit the Campus Housing Dispute Resolution and Conduct Procedures.
+Depending on your situation, you may be able to work with your Resident Assistant (RA), go to mediation, or file a grievance.

 - Community Youth Services–Rosies Place offers services for anyone up to age 24 (360) 943-0780 x186